apify/apify-sdk-js/packages/actor-scraper/web-scraper/README.md

 you might prefer to use
 [**Puppeteer Scraper**](https://apify.com/apify/puppeteer-scraper) (`apify/puppeteer-scraper`).
-For even more flexibility and control, you might develop a new actor from scratch in Node.js using [Apify SDK](https://sdk.apify.com).
+For even more flexibility and control, you might develop a new actor from scratch in Node.js using [Crawlee](https://crawlee.dev).

 ## Input configuration